rust-lang/rust/doc/rust.md

 ~~~~~~~~

 A _path_ is a sequence of one or more path components _logically_ separated by
 a namespace qualifier (`::`).
-If a path consists of only one component, it
+If a path consists of only one component, it may
-may refer to either an [item](#items) or a [variable](#variables) in a local
+refer to either an [item](#items) or a [slot](#slot-declarations) in a local
 control scope.
 If a path has multiple components, it refers to an item.

-Every item has a _canonical path_ within its [crate](#crates), but the path
+Every item has a _canonical path_ within its crate, but the path naming an
-naming an item is only meaningful within a given crate.
-There is no global
+item is only meaningful within a given crate.
+There is no global namespace
-namespace across crates; an item's canonical path merely identifies it within
+across crates; an item's canonical path merely identifies it within the crate.
-the crate.

 Two examples of simple paths consisting of only identifier components: